Northern Lights Photography - a company with a small environmental footprint & a low voice

 Who, Where and Why?
 My name is Fredrik Broms and I live on the island Kvaløya outside Tromsø in Northern Norway where I run my own business company “Northern Lights Photography” as a wildlife photographer.
 My profession is as a Marine Biologist and I currently work on a research project studying The Ecology and Migration Patterns of Eastern North Atlantic Humpback Whales.

-As long as I can remember I have been drawn to the far north, and I secretly dream about living alone in a lighthouse on some remote Arctic island surrounded by nothing else than the howling wind and the silent black-and-white world of the Arctic pack-ice (and just perhaps, also some strong black coffee and nice music).
+As long as I can remember I have been drawn to the far north, and I secretly dream about living alone in a lighthouse or a small wooden hut on some remote Arctic island surrounded by nothing else than the howling wind and the silent black-and-white world of the Arctic pack-ice (and just perhaps, also some strong black coffee, lots of books and nice music).

 As a photographer, I find most of my inspiration during night-time and I spend most of my time shooting in the subtle light of the polar darkness or under starry skies.

 Awards: In 2010 and 2013 I was awarded 3nd and 2rd place in the prestigious photo competition “Astronomy Photographer of the Year”.
 I have also been top-ranked in the international photo-contest by TWAN both in 2009 and 2013 and several of my photos have been selected by NASA to the Astronomy Picture of the Day (APOD).
 My photos have also received first price in several national photo contests and appear in many well respected magazines.
 My first fully-fledged international photo exhibition saw its first light in Ottawa, Canada in 2013.
 I have not submitted images to photo competitions since 2013.